SilMon/OBA-Open-Biofilm-Altimeter/README.md

 Upon start, the plugin will open a dialog for analysis.
 This dialog contains following parameters:
 * **Bacteria Height**: The height of one bacterium in units
 * **Pixels per bacterium**: The area of one bacterium in pixels
 * **Stretch Contrast**: Stretches the values of the image to a range between 0 and 255.
-This enables visual control over the detected areas, but might falsify the results.
+This allows visual control of the detected areas, but might falsify the results.
 Should not be used if the results should be used further.
 Nethertheless, useful during preview.
 * **Preview**: Enables the preview mode of ImageJ for parameter tuning

 ## Results